vuestorefront/storefront-ui/README.md

 **We are looking for contributors and agencies willing to join us and build best UI library for Vue together!**

 Customization-first and elegant UI framework for eCommerce (and not only) based on Vue.js and [Google Retail UX Playbook](https://services.google.com/fh/files/events/pdf_retail_ux_playbook.pdf).
-Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team.
+Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team and contributors.

 - [Website](http://storefrontui.io/)
 - [Documentation](http://docs.storefrontui.io/) (still in very early stages)